 Before we take any action, we have to carry out some checks with the DVLA and the Police.
 If we think it may have been abandoned, a notice will be fixed to the vehicle informing the keeper that the vehicle may be removed and possibly destroyed.
 However, if the keeper comes forward and claims the vehicle, it cannot be removed.

-If it's in a dangerous condition or position, it can be moved 24 hours after the notice has been fixed.
+If it's in a dangerous condition, it can be moved 24 hours after the notice has been fixed.
 Under normal circumstances it usually takes seven days but sometimes it can be up to 15 days.

-Any vehicle parked off road with a current SORN will not be removed by us even at the landowner's request.
+Please note that it may not be possible for us to remove vehicles declared SORN on private land even at the landowner’s request.
 Untaxed vehicles parked on the highway or being driven should be reported to the DVLA.

 Vehicles on private land

 Vehicles on private land, including National Trust, Woodland Trust, Moat or West Kent Housing Association parking areas, should be reported to the landowner.